-&lt;sup>2 Apart from tax-related reasons, the OECD (Organization for Economic Co-operation and Development) names governmental pressure relating to customs valuations and cash flow requirements within multinational enterprises.
+&lt;sup>2 Apart from tax-related reasons, the OECD (Organization for Economic Co-operation and Development)

+names governmental pressure relating to customs valuations and cash flow requirements within multinational

-On 18 November 2019, the Thai Revenue Department published its guidelines on what information has to be included in such transfer pricing documentation.
-The official transfer pricing disclosure form can be found here (in Thai) and we provide an English translation here and attached to this newsletter.
+&lt;sup>3 On 18 November 2019, the Thai Revenue Department published its guidelines on what information has to be included in such transfer pricing documentation.

-- The tax authorities are authorized to compute additional revenue and/or expenses on transactions between affiliated companies, for purposes of calculating corporate income tax. - ➤ The term "affiliated companies" is defined. - ➤ Taxpayers whose annual revenue exceeds THB 200 million (approx. EUR 5.3 million) have to submit a transfer pricing documentation. - Failure to file the required report and/or additional documents/evidence or to submit incomplete/incorrect documents or evidence without a reasonable cause is subject to a fine of up to THB 200,000 (approx. EUR 5,300).
+- The tax authorities are authorized to compute additional revenue and/or expenses on transactions between affiliated companies, for purposes of calculating corporate income tax. - ➤ The term "affiliated companies" is defined. - Taxpayers whose annual revenue exceeds THB 200 million (approx. EUR 5.3 million) have to submit a transfer pricing documentation. - Failure to file the required report and/or additional documents/evidence or to submit incomplete/incorrect documents or evidence without a reasonable cause is subject to a fine of up to THB 200,000 (approx. EUR 5,300).